-At The Parkinson's Institute, we are committed to treating and using protected health information about you responsibly.
-The Privacy Regulations created as a result of the Health Insurance Portability and Accountability Act of 1996 (HIPAA) require us to continue maintaining the confidentiality and security of your information.
+At the Parkinson's Institute and Clinical Center, we are committed to protecting your health information.
+The Privacy Regulations created as a result of the Health Insurance Portability and Accountability Act of 1996 (HIPAA) require us to maintain the confidentiality and security of your health information.
 This Notice of Privacy Practices describes the personal information we collect, and how and when we use or disclose that information.
 It also describes your rights as they relate to your Protected Health Information (PHI).
-This Notice is effective March 1, 2003, and remains in effect until we replace it.
-It applies to all Protected Health Information as defined by federal regulations.
+This revised Notice is effective April 15, 2014 and remains in effect until we replace it.
+It applies to all PHI as defined by federal regulations.

 Understanding Your Health Record/Information

 Protected health information is the information we create and obtain in providing our services to you.
 Such information includes documentation of your symptoms, examination and test results, diagnoses, treatment, and plans for continued care.
 It also includes billing documents for those services.
 Our office is permitted by federal privacy laws to use and disclosure your health information for the purposes of treatment, payment, and health care operations.